|Major Groups > Bird's Nest Fungi > Cyathus olla|

 Ecology: Saprobic; growing scattered, gregariously, or in dense clusters; sometimes growing terrestrially, but often found on woody debris; frequently encountered on dead plant stems, including corn husks in cornfields and debris in canola fields; summer and fall; widely distributed in North America.

-Nest: Typically 1.5 cm high and about 1 cm wide; cup-shaped or goblet-shaped; outer surface brownish to grayish, smooth or minutely hairy to velvety (but not conspicuously hairy); inner surface smooth and shiny, silvery gray to blackish; "lid" typically whitish to pale grayish, soon disappearing; outer edge flared open widely by maturity, frequently broadly wavy.
+Nest: 8–15 mm high; 6–10 mm wide; cup-shaped or goblet-shaped; outer surface brownish to grayish, bald or minutely hairy to velvety (but not conspicuously hairy); inner surface bald and shiny, silvery gray to blackish; "lid" typically whitish to pale grayish, soon disappearing; outer edge flared open widely by maturity, frequently broadly wavy.

-Eggs: To 3 or 4 mm wide; irregular in shape; sheathed; attached to the nest by cords.
+Eggs: To 3 or 4 mm wide; round to somewhat irregular in outline; usually somewhat flattened; gray to gray-brown or nearly black; sheathed; attached to the nest by cords.